 - You may also be tested for Sexually Transmitted diseases.

-- If you want to make a police report call the police.
-Call 911 or (713)743-3333.
+- If you want to make a police report call 911 or (713)743-3333 on campus.
 The sooner you make a report, the more likely the police will be able to collect important evidence.
 A prompt call can also strengthen the case for prosecution.
 However, even if some time has passed since you were sexually assaulted, it is never too late to make a police report or to seek help from other victim assistance agencies.
 Sometimes Advocates can accompany you when you make a police report.

 - Some reasons to make a police report: